sintaxi/phonegap/lib/windows-phone/README.md

-Cordova for WP7 Mango
+Apache Cordova for Windows Phone 7
 ===

-Cordova WP7 is a .net application library that lets you create Cordova applications targeting WP7 Mango devices.
+Apache Cordova WP7 is a .net application library that lets you create Apache Cordova applications targeting Windows Phone 7 devices.
-Cordova based applications are, at the core, an application written with web technology: HTML, CSS and JavaScript.
+Apache Cordova based applications are, at the core, an application written with web technology: HTML, CSS and JavaScript.

 Requires
 ---